trixi-framework/Trixi.jl/docs/src/development.md

 └ Trixi.run("parameters.toml")
 julia>
 ```
-Proceed by running the last line (you probably want to change
+Proceed by copy-pasting and then executing the last line (you probably want to
-`parameters.toml` to the parameters file you intend to use):
+change `parameters.toml` to the parameters file you intend to use):
 ```bash
 julia> Trixi.run("parameters.toml")
 ```